aseslamian/SQLite-TPCH-Benchmark/README.md

 Here, we use TPC-H benchmarking for SQLite database.
 In order to run this code, you should:

-1- install sqlite3 by:
+1- Install sqlite3 by:

 `
 sudo apt update
 sudo apt install sqlite3
 `

-2- then run this:
+2- Then run this:

 ```
 chmod +x script.sh